-By sharing these stories with you we hope to bring our mission to life.
+By sharing stories–such as the preservation of Matthew’s Farm, above–we hope to bring our mission to life.
 At D&R Greenway we measure our success by the number of properties, the total acres and the cumulative value of the land we preserve.
 But we also recognize that preservation isn’t just about statistics.
 It’s about real people and their land.

 Read below to learn about preservation success stories.

 Featured on National Television: Conservation Easement Keeps Historic Estate in Family

 Read More and watch video

 Click here to preview Strange Inheritance episode featuring Meadowtree Farm and land preservation that premiered on national television March 12, 2018

 Meadow Tree Farm lies at the foothills of the Sourland Mountain range.
 The property extends the buffer protecting the Stony Brook and adds to the Stony Brook Greenway.